hsyodyssey/Helios-mobi/README.md

 - [ ] Task 2: Feat: JNI Interface for Android(Rust + Kotlin)

 ## Current Problem
-Helios is a powerful library that still under development.
-Therefore, there are many unexpected issues when using it.
+Helios is a powerful library that is still under development.
+There are many unexpected issues when using it as an external library for Android.
+Here are several issues we have faced:

 ### The programs will be crashed when generating a new Client.

 **Why**
 1. Inappropriate default absolute address.
 This issue causes by the following code snippets:
 - https://github.com/a16z/helios/blob/master/client/src/client.rs#L109-L117
 - https://github.com/a16z/helios/blob/master/config/src/networks.rs#L56

-Android has stricter rules for file access, which causes this problem.

 2. Failed in constructing new Node(ConsensusClient).
 This failure happens in the following code snippet:
 - https://github.com/a16z/helios/blob/master/client/src/node.rs#L34-L35